vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 You should consider blocking access to such elements, or limiting access to known sources, either whitelisted IP addresses or geographic locations.

 ??? info "Solution"
-    1.	create **Geo match** conditon named filterAffiliates with 1 filter
+    1.	create **Geo match** condition named filterAffiliates with 1 filter
         1.	add country US, and RO
     2.	create **String and regex matching** _String match_ type condition named filterAdminUI with 1 filter
         1.	uri, starts with, no transform, _/admin_